 In Australia, the tax treatment of capital gains for individuals depends on how long you’ve held the ETF units, among other factors:

-Generally, if you hold your ETF units on a capital account and sell them for less than what you paid, that’s called a capital loss.
+Generally, if you hold your ETF units on capital account and sell them for less than what you paid, that’s called a capital loss.
 Capital losses can be used to offset capital gains made in the same year or future years, reducing the amount you pay in tax.
 Such capital losses cannot be used to offset against other assessable income.

 To stay on top of your tax when it comes to ETF investments, you might want to…